pragma-/Plang/README.md

     > filter(fn(a) a<4, [1,2,3,4,5])
      [1,2,3]

-But if we pass a function dynamically inferred to return a `Number`, for example, Plang will throw a run-time error:
+If we pass a function dynamically inferred to return a `Number`, for example, Plang will throw a compile-time error:

     > filter(fn(a) 4, [1, 2, 3, 4, 5])
      Error: in function call for `filter`, expected Function (Any) -> Boolean for parameter `func` but got Function (Any) -> Number

 Let's return to the `add` function.
-If you want compile-time type checking, you can place its type-specifier before the function identifier:
+To enable compile-time type checking of the return value, you can place its type-specifier before the function identifier:

     > fn Number add(Number a, Number b) a + b; print(type(add))
      Function (Number, Number) -> Number

-Now Plang will throw a compile-time error if `add` tries to return a value that is not a `Number`:
+Now Plang will throw a compile-time error if `add` attempts to return a value that is not a `Number`:

     > fn Number add(Number a, Number b) "42"; add(3, 4)